KuzyWoozy/SC2_PPO_distributed/README.md

 3. `make install`

 ## Running the prototype on Cirrus:
+* Modify 'cirrus_job.slurm' to update its source command with your virtual environment 'your_virtual_env/bin/activate'.
 * `sbatch cirrus_job.slurm`
 * Saved models will be periodically saved in 'checkpoints/'
 * Periodic evaluation performance can be observed in 'perf.csv'